laradock/laradock/README.md

 alias dcleanlaradock=dcleanlaradockfunction
 ```

-**IMPORTANT!!!** This script will also delete all laradock application and data volumes!
+**IMPORTANT!!!** This script will delete all laradock containers and images!